-- · the size and nature of the patient population; - the severity of the disease under investigation; - the proximity of patients to clinical sites; - · the eligibility criteria for the trial; - $\cdot \quad \text{ the design of the clinical trial;} \\$ - · efforts to facilitate timely enrollment; - · competing clinical trials; and - clinicians' and patients' perceptions as to the potential advantages and risks of the drug being studied in relation to other available therapies, including any new drugs that may be approved for the indications we are investigating.
+- the size and nature of the patient population; - the severity of the disease under investigation; - the proximity of patients to clinical sites; - the eligibility criteria for the trial; - the design of the clinical trial; - efforts to facilitate timely enrollment; - competing clinical trials; and - clinicians' and patients' perceptions as to the potential advantages and risks of the drug being studied in relation to other available therapies, including any new drugs that may be approved for the indications we are investigating.

-In particular, the successful completion of our clinical development program for edasalonexent for the treatment of DMD is dependent upon our ability to enroll a sufficient number of patients with DMD.
+The successful completion of any future clinical trial for edasalonexent or any other product candidate for the treatment of DMD will be dependent upon our ability to enroll a sufficient number of patients with DMD.
 DMD is a rare disease with a small patient population.
 Further, there are only a limited number of specialist physicians that regularly treat patients with DMD and major clinical centers that support DMD treatment are concentrated in a few geographic regions.
 Further, these specialized sites typically treat a range of pediatric neuromuscular diseases and, at any point in time, may have constrained resources and capacity to handle clinical trials.
 In addition, other companies are conducting clinical trials and have announced plans for future clinical trials that are seeking, or are likely to seek, to enroll patients with DMD and patients are generally only able to enroll in a single trial at a time.
-The small population of patients, competition for these patients and the limited trial sites and their constrained resources may make it difficult for us to enroll enough patients to complete our clinical trials for edasalonexent in a timely and cost-effective manner or at all.
-Furthermore, our Phase 3 PolarisDMD trial was designed to enroll a significantly greater number of patients than were enrolled in our previous trials of edasalonexent.
-As a result, we may be subject to greater risks with respect to patient enrollment.
+The small population of patients, competition for these patients and the limited trial sites and their constrained resources may make it difficult for us to enroll enough patients to complete clinical trials for edasalonexent in a timely and cost-effective manner or at all.